romac/TypelevelTalk/slides.md

 # Acknowledgments

-Stainless is the latest iteration of our verification system for Scala, which was built and improved over time by many EPFL PhD students: Nicolas Voirol, Régis Blanc, Eva Darulova, Etienne Kneuss, Ravichandhran Kandhadai Madhavan, Mikaël Mayer, Emmanouil Koukoutos, Ruzica Piskac, Philippe Suter, as well as Marco Antognini, Ivan Kuraj, Lars Hupel, Samuel Grütter, and myself.
+Stainless is the latest iteration of our verification system for Scala, which was built and improved over time by many EPFL PhD students: Nicolas Voirol, Jad Hamza, Régis Blanc, Eva Darulova, Etienne Kneuss, Ravichandhran Kandhadai Madhavan, Mikaël Mayer, Emmanouil Koukoutos, Ruzica Piskac, Philippe Suter, as well as Marco Antognini, Ivan Kuraj, Lars Hupel, Samuel Grütter, and myself.

 Many thanks as well to our friends at TripleQuote for their help with the compiler and sbt plugins.

 # References {.allowframebreaks}

-TODO